Died September 16, 2009

 Assigned to the 3rd Battalion, 7th Special Forces Group, Fort Bragg, North Carolina

-SSG Joshua Mills died September 16, 2009 in Ghur Ghuri, Afghanistan, of wounds sustained when enemy forces attacked his vehicle the previous day, September 15, with an improvised explosive device (IED).
+SSG Joshua Mills died one month into his deployment on September 16, 2009 in Ghur Ghuri, Afghanistan, of wounds sustained when enemy forces attacked his vehicle the previous day, September 15, with an improvised explosive device (IED).
 Also killed in the attack were SFC Bradley S. Bohie and SFC Shawn P. McCloskey.
-SSG Mills was 2 months into his combat deployment.

 SSG Mills loved the Special Forces and believed in it’s mission.
 “He didn’t talk about it much,” Quent said, “They’re not supposed to.”
 As a way of explaining his job to his brother, he translated the unit’s motto, “De oppresso liber,” SSG Mills explained, “It means ‘Free the oppressed’.”